 - Anyone, save Welkin, Alicia, Rosie and Largo (who are all main characters and therefore have Plot Armor) in Valkyria Chronicles will die for good if you don't get a medic to help them within three turns of losing the most important HP (or if the enemy gets to them first).
 Even during skirmish missions and side-story battles, they can still be killed permanently if you're not careful.
 This is proven to be a Scrappy Mechanic, and the next games in the series doesn't have this dreadful consequence of downed in battle.

 - In Sweet Home, you have five party members at the start of the game, and the ones that die stay dead.
+There is no way to revive anyone who dies, and the "healer" of your group can only undo status effects and cannot recover HP.
 The ending you get depends on how many of them are still alive at the end of the game.

 - Unusually for what's essentially a Mons series, Geneforge does this with any and all slain party members in games 1, 2, 4 and 5.
 3 has your sidekicks "run off screaming" when badly wounded, allowing you to recruit them again, but still has your creations die permanently.